 During World War II, defense contractors were under great pressure to build weaponry at an intense level.
 To accelerate construction of ships and planes in particular, many new assembly methods were invented.
-Avondale shipyards, for example, worked on finding better ways to build ships.
+Avondale shipyards, for example, worked on the method of building ships.
 The traditional way had always been to build the ship in an upright position.
-However, ships built from steel required welding in the bottom, or keel area of the boat, and this was very difficult to do in the traditional model.
-Avondale decided to build its ships upside down, to make the welding easier, and then to turn them over to complete the structures above the top deck.
-This strategy was so effective that it could build boats faster, cheaper, and of higher quality than its competitors, and the strategy is still being used today, nearly sixty years later.
+However, ships built from steel required welding in the bottom, or keel area of the boat, and this was very difficult to do.
+Avondale decided to build their ships upside down, to make the welding easier, and then turn them over to complete the structures above the top deck.
+This strategy was so effective that they could build boats faster, cheaper, and of higher quality than their competitors, and the strategy is still being used today, nearly 60 years later.